 12.1.1.2.
 PM Sampling Probes

 Appropriate sampling probes shall be used to transport the aerosol from the tunnel to the separation device.
-The testing facility shall select sampling probes meeting the following design requirements:
+The sampling probes shall meet the following design requirements:

-(a) Use probes appropriately designed to minimise particle losses from the nozzle tip to the separation device;
+(a) Probes shall be appropriately designed to minimise particle losses from the nozzle tip to the separation device;

-(b) Use probe(s) made of electrically conductive materials that do not react with brake particles.
+(b) Probes shall be made of electrically conductive materials that do not react with brake particles.
 The probes shall be electrically grounded to avoid electrical/electrostatic effects.
-Use probes made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;
+Probes shall be made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;

-(c) Select probes with a constant inner diameter (dp) of at least 10 mm and a maximum inner diameter of 18 mm ensuring a laminar flow (10 mm ≤ dp ≤ 18 mm);
+(c) Probes shall have a constant inner diameter (dp) of at least 10 mm and a maximum inner diameter of 18 mm ensuring a laminar flow (10 mm ≤ dp ≤ 18 mm);

-(d) Design the sampling probes aiming for the shortest possible length to minimise losses and possible tubing pollution.
+(d) The sampling probes shall be designed to aim for the shortest possible length to minimise losses and possible tubing contamination.
 The overall length of the probes from the sampling nozzle tip to the inlet of the PM separation device shall not exceed 1 m;

 (e) A maximum of one bend of 90° may be applied to the probes provided that the specifications for the design of the bend described in point (f) of this paragraph are met;

-(f) If a bend is applied to the probes, the bending radius rp shall be at least four times the inner diameter (4∙dp) of the probes;
+(f) If a bend is applied to the probes, the bending radius rb shall be at least four times the inner diameter (4∙dp) of the probes.

 Inspect and clean the inner walls of the sampling probes frequently following the specifications of their manufacturer regarding method and frequency.
-If no such specifications are provided clean the probes at least once every two months.
+If no such specifications are provided clean the probes at least once every two months of active use.

 12.1.1.3.
 PM Sampling Nozzles